adslbarxatov/MafiaHelper/docs/index.md

 some roles have certain "abilities".

 ***Townspeople*** – an ordinary resident of the city, the main composition of the game.
-He always sleeps at night.
+He always sleeps at night, therefore doesn’t know the roles of other players.
 During the day, by voting together with the rest of the “living” players, he can choose one player and “execute” him (such a player leaves the game).
-Has no other possibilities.
+He has no other possibilities.

 ***Mafia*** is an organized group of players opposing civilians.
 During the day, he can participate in voting and discussion, imitating civilians or other roles.
 At night, he can choose one player to “kill”.

 ***Doctor*** – a civilian.
-Action at night – saving the specified player from “murder” (prevents `mafia` action).
+Action at night – saving the specified player from “murder” (prevents `mafia`, `sheriff` and `ripper` action).
-*In order for the role to work, it must be one of the first called in the app (along with the `maniac` and `thief`)*.
+*In order for the role to work, it is one of the first called in the app (along with the `maniac` and `thief`)*.

 ***Detective*** – a civilian.
 Action at night – finding out the role of the specified player (the moderator tells him with signs whether the specified player belongs to the mafia or not).
-Can use the collected information in the day's discussion.
+He can use the collected information in the day’s discussion.
 The role of the mafia boss cannot be revealed (the moderator will give a “civilian” sign).

 ***Prostitute / beauty*** – a conditionally civilian.
-Action at night – saving the specified player.
+Action at night – saving the specified player (prevents `mafia`, `sheriff` and `ripper` action).
-(prevents `mafia` action).
 But, unlike the `doctor`, if a player with this role dies, he “takes with him” the player he saved.

 ***Maniac*** – a conditionally civilian.
 Action at night – remove a living player from the vote.
 The victim cannot vote for the next day.
 Also during the current night and the next day, victim cannot be killed by anyone other than a `kamikaze`.
-*In order for the role to work, it must be one of the first called in the app (along with the `thief` and `doctor`)*.
+*In order for the role to work, it is one of the first called in the app (along with the `thief` and `doctor`)*.

 ***Priest / immortal*** – a civilian.
 Has no effect.
 Can be killed only in three cases:
 - when his role is stolen by a `thief`;